切换至 "中华医学电子期刊资源库"

 引用本文:

 Xu Li, Xiaochun Ma.
-Do we need mechanical ventilation to treat acute respiratory distress syndrom in the future?[J].
+Do we need mechanical ventilation to treat acute respiratory distress syndrom in the future?[J/OL].
 Chinese Journal of Critical Care & Intensive Care Medicine(Electronic Edition), 2016, 02(04): 247-253.

 急性呼吸窘迫综合征(acute respiratory distress syndrom,ARDS)是急性呼吸衰竭最严重的形式,机械通气是ARDS患者的基础治疗,主要作用是改善氧合和清除二氧化碳,并为重症患者其他器官功能支持和机体恢复提供保障。然而,随着有创机械通气的应用,人们逐渐意识到它对患者可能产生副损伤,尤其是呼吸机相关性肺损伤。基于此,人们致力于探索ARDS患者有创机械通气的替代手段,如无创通气、高流量鼻导管氧疗、体外膜肺氧合、体外二氧化碳清除及一些药物治疗手段。由于ARDS患者基础条件和病变的异质性,在某类ARDS患者或在ARDS的某个阶段,非有创机械通气的治疗模式也能满足患者的需求,但在多数ARDS患者有创机械通气仍是不可替代的。